akeley98/MediocrePy/README.md

 `dimension.width` will not exceed `maximum_request.width`.
 It might not be divisible by 8.
 `output_chunks` points to 32-byte aligned storage large enough to store the number of chunks requested (`ceil(dimension.width / 8)`).

+The loop function will be run on the same thread that called `mediocre_combine`.
+This should simplify dealing with locked data structures, but means that the input function may be a bottleneck.

 ## Specifics of MediocreFunctor loop_function

 The command supplied each iteration specifies a `dimension`, `input_chunks`, and an `output` pointer.
 The chunks hold data from `dimension.width` columns of data.
 Each column `N` should be combined with its data written to `output[N]`.
 As mentioned earlier, this can be done by combining 8 columns at a time and writing 8 outputs at a time by combining one chunk of data at a time.
 But, there is a catch that I will mention shortly.